Bombadillo is a non-web browser, designed for a growing list of protocols operating outside of the web.

 git clone https://tildegit.org/sloum/bombadillo cd bombadillo sudo make install bombadillo

-If you do not have GNU make or compatible software installed on your system, but do have a Go compiler, you can also:
+If you do not have GNU make or compatible software installed on your system (as can be the case on BSD systems), but do have a Go compiler, you can also: